-As I’ve actively followed the development of design anthropology across the “of,” “with,” “for” spectrum between the two fields – and beyond – my own professional aspirations have dramatically shifted from a designer wanting to dabble in anthropological theory and practice, to an anthropologist wanting to work in some capacity in design, to a design researcher seeking to contribute to the development of emerging areas within the field of design and anthropology through this time of transition.
+As I’ve actively followed the development of design anthropology across the “of,” “with,” “for” spectrum between the two fields – and beyond – my own professional aspirations have dramatically shifted from a designer wanting to dabble in anthropological theory and practice, to an anthropologist wanting to make an impact as such in design, to a design researcher seeking to contribute to the development of emerging areas within the field of design and anthropology through this time of transition.

 So there is lots of opportunities to work within business and design but within a very limited sense.
 There is a standard set of “best practices” and a limited scope within industry that is necessary to fully jump on board with or to first mold any proposed practice into – this is the source of Design Thinking’s success.
 Many other kinds of emerging and alternative forms of design practice, like speculative design for instance, are experiencing an uphill battle as radical forms of design that exist outside of the realm of business and are either struggling to find a ground outside of academia and museums, or are undergoing a process of streamlined adaptation and commodification similar to that which the ethnographic method has undergone in business and design.